aralroca/aralroca.com/posts/from-node-to-deno.md

 ## Forever / PM2

 [Forever](https://github.com/foreversd/forever) and [PM2](https://github.com/Unitech/pm2) are CLI tools for ensuring that a given script runs continuously as a daemon.
-PM2 unlike forever is more complete, as it also serves as a load balancer.
+Unlike Forever, PM2 is more complete and also serves as load balancer.
 Both are very useful in Node, but can we use them in Deno?

-Forever is intended for Node only, so using Forever is not feasible with Deno.
-However, with PM2 we can run non-node scripts, so we could still use PM2 for Deno.
+Forever is intended for Node only, so using it is not feasible.
+On the other hand, with PM2 we can run non-node scripts, so we could still use it for Deno.

 <img src="/images/blog-images/56.png" alt="PM2 logo" class="center transparent keepcolor" />